RedisLabs/redislabs-docs/content/rv/quick-setup.md

 If you already have an account, sign in to [Redis Enterprise VPC](https://app.redislabs.com/#/login?).

-## Step 2: Create an AWS account for RV to use
+## Step 2: Create an AWS account for RV to use - hide 'Step 2' section for unification

 RV requires a dedicated AWS account to perform operations on your behalf.
 Inside of that account, [create an AWS user in IAM]({{< relref "/rv/how-to/creating-aws-user-redis-enterprise-vpc.md" >}}).